sarfaraz-kazi/books-catalogue/README.md

 ## Customization

-- **CSS Styling**: Modify the `style.css` file in the plugin directory to customize the appearance.
+- **CSS Styling**: Modify the `assets/css/bca-style.css` file in the plugin directory to customize the appearance.
-- **JavaScript Enhancements**: Update the `script.js` file to extend or modify client-side functionality.
+- **JavaScript Enhancements**: Update the `assets/js/bca-script.js` file to extend or modify client-side functionality.

 ---